LightDestory/MessageNet-SMS-Sender/README.md

 > **When you need something but you can't find it... _JUST CREATE IT_** :shipit:

 ## :large_orange_diamond: Description
-_This project doesn't follow any programing standard/guidelines, it was coded by a monkey (myself)  :stuck_out_tongue:_
+_This project doesn't follow any programming standard/guidelines, it was coded by a monkey (myself)  :stuck_out_tongue:_

 A project developed on my school days.
 It will not developed anymore. **The software is available as it is.**